-Measuring 2019 Results.
+Measuring 2020 Results.
 Performance results under our annual bonus program with respect to Recurring Cash Flow may be adjusted to take into account material unusual, nonrecurring and non-budgeted items impacting the bonus calculation.
+For 2020, two adjustments were made to our Recurring Cash Flow budget: (1) we adjusted the budget to include incremental Recurring Cash Flow expected to be generated as a result of our merger with Pope Resources; and (2) we adjusted the initial budget to exclude harvest volumes that we were unable to harvest due to the divestiture of our Mississippi timberlands (which was used to partially fund the Pope Resources transaction).
+The Pope Resources adjustment was based on our first comprehensive financial forecast in July 2020 following the closing of the merger in May 2020.
+The Committee did not make any adjustments as a result of the COVID-19 pandemic.

-For 2019, no adjustments were made to the payouts calculated under the definition of Recurring Cash Flow.
-Payout at target award levels for 2019 required achievement of Recurring Cash Flow of \$188.2 million, representing the annual budgeted amount approved by the Board in December 2018.
-Actual Recurring Cash Flow for 2019 was \$182.6 million, resulting in funding for the financial performance component at 74.1% of target.
+Payout at target award levels for 2020 required achievement of Recurring Cash Flow of \$188.2 million, representing the annual budgeted amount of \$180.4 million approved by the Board in January 2020, plus the impact of the two adjustments discussed above totaling \$7.8 million.
+Actual Recurring Cash Flow for 2020 was \$203.6 million, resulting in funding for the financial performance component at 112.6% of target.

-Our strategic objectives for 2019 centered around pursuing value accretive growth through a targeted investment strategy, increasing export capacity for the U.S. South, executing on initiatives to improve efficiencies, reduce costs and streamline decision-making, enhancing market intelligence and analytical tools, further developing and refining strategies in our Real Estate segment, developing a long-term ESG strategy, commencing efforts to achieve certification under OSHA's Voluntary Protection Program (VPP) and evaluating strategic partnerships with our contractors.
+Our strategic objectives for 2020 centered around successfully financing, closing and integrating the Pope Resources acquisition, pursuing value accretive growth through a targeted investment strategy, increasing our export capacity and improving our export value chain competitiveness, executing on initiatives to improve efficiencies, reduce costs and streamline decision-making, enhancing our market intelligence program and proprietary analytical tools, further developing and executing strategies to create value in our Real Estate segment, implementing contractor safety initiatives and continuing efforts to achieve certification under OSHA's Voluntary Protection Program, identifying and executing strategic partnerships with our contractors, and developing the framework for an early career development rotational program for implementation in 2021.

-After assessing performance for 2019 against the identified strategic objectives, and after reviewing a detailed variance analysis of budget versus actual financial performance, the Compensation Committee approved a payout of 30% for the strategic objectives and quality of earnings component, bringing the overall payout level to 104.1% of target awards for each named executive officer.
-In making this determination, the Compensation Committee was pleased with management's focus throughout the year on enhancing long-term shareholder value.
-Specifically, the Compensation Committee recognized the challenges management faced in our markets, including the impacts of the China trade tariffs and European spruce salvage volumes, and the steps management took to offset these impacts, including deferring annual harvest volumes in areas most affected.
-The Committee was also pleased with management's performance against an ambitious set of strategic initiatives, the high level of acquisition activity completed during the year and the increased revenues generated by our non-timber income activities.
+After assessing performance for 2020 against the identified strategic objectives, as well as reviewing a detailed variance analysis of budgeted versus actual financial performance, the Compensation Committee approved a payout of 30% for the strategic objectives and quality of earnings component of the bonus, bringing the overall payout level to 142.6% of target awards for each named executive officer.
+In making this determination, the Compensation Committee was pleased with management's ability to navigate an extraordinarily challenging year given the operational and logistical challenges caused by COVID-19, and to deliver above-budget financial results for the full year.
+Additionally, the Compensation Committee was pleased with the efforts throughout the organization to complete the financing, closing and integration of the Pope Resources acquisition, particularly given the extreme market turmoil and travel restrictions that existed at the time, which required much of the integration work to be done remotely.
+The Committee was also pleased with our solid performance with respect to 2020 strategic objectives, and, most importantly, the extraordinary dedication and resiliency of our employees amid the unprecedented challenges brought on by the COVID-19 pandemic.

-Final 2019 Bonus Awards.
-The final annual bonuses earned by our named executive officers for 2019 were approved by the Compensation Committee and, for Mr. Nunes, by our independent directors, in February 2020, and appear in the Summary Compensation Table on page 26, under the heading "Non-Equity Incentive Plan Compensation."
-As discussed above, the bonus pool funding for 2019 was 104.1% of target, and no adjustments were made to the earned bonuses for the named executive officers.
+Final 2020 Bonus Awards.
+The final annual bonuses earned by our named executive officers for 2020 were approved by the Compensation Committee and, for Mr. Nunes, by our independent directors, in February 2021, and appear in the Summary Compensation Table on page 27, under the heading "Non-Equity Incentive Plan Compensation."
+As discussed above, the bonus pool funding for 2020 was 142.6% of target, and no adjustments were made to the earned bonuses for the named executive officers.